syncfusion-content/maui-docs/MAUI/TabView/Selection-Indicator-Customization.md

 ![Selection Indicator Background.](images/IndicatorWidthMode_Stretch.png)

 ## Indicator's corner radius

-The selection Indicator can be customized using `CornerRadius` property, which is type of CornerRadius.
+You can customize the corner radius of the selection indicator using the `CornerRadius` property in the Tab View.

 {% tabs %}